Incident: Hurricane Harvey

 Supplemental Nutrition Assistance Program (SNAP)

 - On September 1, FNS approved a policy to provide States with flexibility to serve Hurricane Harvey evacuees.
-States may choose to either serve evacuees through expedited SNAP rules or through the simplified program rules in the Evacuee Policy.
-The Evacuee Policy applies to anyone who at the time of Hurricane Harvey was a resident of a county that received a Presidential Disaster Declaration for Individual Assistance, did not receive SNAP benefits in the month of August 2017, and evacuated to another State that chooses to apply the Policy.
+States may have chosen to either serve evacuees through expedited SNAP rules or through the simplified program rules in the Evacuee Policy.
+The Evacuee Policy applies to anyone who at the time of Hurricane Harvey was a resident of a county that received a Presidential Disaster Declaration for Individual Assistance, did not receive SNAP benefits in the month of August 2017, and evacuated to another State that chose to apply the Policy.

 - On September 1, the Texas Health and Human Services Commission (HHSC) issued all September 2017 SNAP benefits to SNAP households in the 29 counties that received a Presidential Major Disaster Declaration.

 - FNS approved the State's request to waive the 10-day reporting requirement for replacement of food purchased with August 2017 SNAP benefits destroyed in Angelina, Aransas, Atascosa, Austin, Bastrop, Bee, Bexar, Brazoria, Brazos, Burleson, Caldwell, Calhoun, Cameron, Chambers, Colorado, Comal, DeWitt, Fayette, Fort Bend, Galveston, Goliad, Gonzales, Grimes, Guadalupe, Hardin, Harris, Jackson, Jasper, Jefferson, Jim Wells, Karnes, Kerr, Kleberg, Lavaca, Lee, Leon, Liberty, Live Oak, Madison, Matagorda, Montgomery, Newton, Nueces, Orange, Polk, Refugio, Sabine, San Jacinto, San Patricio, Trinity, Tyler, Victoria, Walker, Waller, Washington, Wharton, Willacy, and Wilson Counties.
-Affected households have until Sept.
+Affected households had until Sept.
 30, 2017, to report food losses to their local offices and request replacement benefits.

 FNS approved the State’s hot foods’ waiver request to allow recipients to purchase hot foods and hot food products prepared for immediate consumption with their benefits at authorized SNAP retailers statewide through Sept.
 30, 2017.

 - On Aug.
-31, FNS approved the Texas Health and Human Services Commission's (HHSC) request to allow HHSC to extend certification periods for SNAP households in the below 58 affected counties with certification periods expiring in August, September, or October 2017, by 6 months; any case originally scheduled for recertification in August, September, or October 2017, muist now be recertified in February, March, or April 2018, respectively.
+31, FNS approved the Texas Health and Human Services Commission's (HHSC) request to allow HHSC to extend certification periods for SNAP households in the below 58 affected counties with certification periods expiring in August, September, or October 2017, by 6 months; any case originally scheduled for recertification in August, September, or October 2017, must now be recertified in February, March, or April 2018, respectively.

 - On August 31, FNS approved the State's request to allow HHSC to waive the periodic reporting requirements for households in the below 58 affected counties due to report in August, September, or October 2017, to provide administrative relief to HHSC in the short term as the State recovers from the disaster, as well as provide disaster-affected households additional time to report.